Vimux/Mainroad/README.md

 ### Appearance Layouts

 **Mainroad** comes with a configurable sidebar.
 Use the `[Params.sidebar]` section to configure it.
 Its position can be specified for home list and single pages individually.
 Use the keys `home`, `list` and `single` with values `"left"`, `"right"` or `false`.

 The widgets and their order can be specified using the `widgets` key with a list of widget names as value.
-You can add your own widgets, by placing template under `layouts/partials/widgets/<name>.html`.
+You can add your own widgets, by placing a template under `layouts/partials/widgets/<name>.html`.

-Some widget need additional configuration.
-Have a look at the `[Params.widgets]` section in the example configuration above.
+Some widget respect optional configuration.
+Have a look at the `[Params.widgets]` and `Params.widgets.social` section in the example configuration above.

 ## Contributing